 What is the outlook (prognosis)?

-The main concern with corneal infection (keratitis) is that it can cause scarring of the cornea.
-With scarring, the normally clear and transparent cornea can become like frosted glass.
+The main concern with corneal infection (keratitis) is that it can cause scarring of the transparent front part of the eye (the cornea).
+With scarring, the normally clear cornea can become like frosted glass.
 This may sometimes seriously affect vision.

 - Epithelial keratitis tends to settle and go away within a few weeks.
 It has a good outlook and often causes little or no scarring.